rkuma183/wilsonmar.github.io/_posts/2016-03-03-git-commands-and-statuses.md

 with git <strong>stash pop</strong>, which does the equivalent of git <strong>stash apply</strong> to retrieve the last stash, but also does a git <strong>stash drop</strong> to remove it from the stash.

+*** ???
+Git checkout and Git pull should refuse to update any file with uncommitted modifications (tracked or not).

 <hr />